falcosecurity/rules/README.md

 <p align="left">
     <img src="docs/images/announce.png" alt="Image" width="20" height="20">&nbsp;&nbsp;
     Starting from rules version 3.0.0, the <i>required_engine_version</i> follows semantic versioning and only functions with Falco version >= 0.37.0.
 Since rules version <a href="#falco-rules-2x">2.0.0</a>, we've modified our rules' shipping and distribution process.
 With Falco >= 0.37.0, <i>selective rules overrides</i> aim to further streamline the adoption and customization of upstream rules.
-Keep in mind that the <a href="CONTRIBUTING.md#rules-maturity-framework">Rules Maturity Framework</a> is a best effort on the part of the community, and ultimately, you have to decide if any rules are useful for your use cases. </p>
+Since Falco 0.36.0, you can opt to generate logs for each rule per event type when the condition evaluates to true, addressing concerns about rules overshadowing each other, see <a href="https://github.com/falcosecurity/falco/blob/master/falco.yaml">rule_matching</a>.
+Starting from Falco 0.35.0, you have precise control over the syscalls that are being monitored, see <a href="https://github.com/falcosecurity/falco/blob/master/falco.yaml">base_syscalls</a>.
+Lastly, keep in mind that the <a href="CONTRIBUTING.md#rules-maturity-framework">Rules Maturity Framework</a> is a best effort on the part of the community, and ultimately, you have to decide if any rules are useful for your use cases. </p>
 </div>

 <p align="left">